-Sura 52:25 says there will be “mutual enquiry” in paradise while sura 23:101 says the exact opposite “neither will they question one another”.
+Sura 52:25 says there will be “mutual enquiry” in paradise while Sura 23:101 says the exact opposite “neither will they question one another”.

-Sura 3:42-45 tell us several angels appeared to Mary while sura 19:17-21 says it’s just one angel.
+Sura 3:42-45 tell us several angels appeared to Mary while Sura 19:17-21 say it’s just one angel.

-Sura 10:92 says Pharaoh was spared while sura 28:40 and 17:103 says he drowned.
+Sura 10:92 says Pharaoh was spared while Sura 28:40 and 17:103 say he drowned.

-Suras 39:73, 4:30 and 57 and 21 say there will be only one garden in paradise, yet to our amazement, suras 18:31, 22:23 and 35:33 say there will be many gardens there.
+Suras 39:73, 4:30 and 57 and 21 say there will be only one garden in paradise, yet to our amazement, Suras 18:31, 22:23 and 35:33 say there will be many gardens there.

 “Why do you allow people to keep changing you?
 Bible: because they made me “How do ye say, We are wise, and the law of God is with us?
 Lo certainly in vain made he it: the pen of the scribes is in vain” (Jer 8:8).
-Quran: no one can change me (85:21-22)”
+Quran: no one can change me (Sura 85:21-22)”

 This is what prejudice does to the mind over a long period of time.
 It has a blunting effect.
-This is why it takes an extremely prejudiced person to support the above myth with Jeremiah 8:8 when its very next verse says
+This is why it takes an extremely prejudiced person to support the above myth with Jeremiah 8:8 when its very next verse says:

 Verse 9 has a logical connection to the statement in vs 8.
 It’s not saying the Bible is being changed, but rather, because the people had rejected the Word of the Lord, even if the scribes wrote more copies for them, it is in vain.

-According to the Concise Encyclopedia of Islam (ed Cyril Classe 1989, 123), the Quran was preserved on “pieces of payrus, flat stone, palm leaves, shoulder blades and ribs of animals, pieces of leather, wooden boards and the hearts of men.”
+According to the Concise Encyclopedia of Islam (ed.
+Cyril Classe 1989, 123), the Quran was preserved on “pieces of papyrus, flat stone, palm leaves, shoulder blades and ribs of animals, pieces of leather, wooden boards and the hearts of men.”

 The fact is, the Quran was written and compiled down here on earth and it was even poorly done that majority of its parts were lost before it could be collected into a book.
 The men who memorized it lost their heads at the battle of Yemama after Muhammad’s death.